CooperBuckingham/HHgHolders.js/README.md

 6. HHgGameHolder is the top level Holder in the hierarchy.
   a. any HHgHolders you wish to add to the game and not be parented to another Holder should be parented to this:
     someHolder.doMoveToNewParent({parent: HHgGameHolder, position: {x: 200, y: 200} });
-    aa. providing no parent argument will default to adding to HHgHolder.
+    aa. providing no parent argument will default to adding to HHgGameHolder.
   b.
-HHgScene is technically an HHgHolder, but scale and position will be incorrect for children
+HHgScene is technically an HHgHolder, but scale and position will be incorrect for children.

 7. Properties Object - most classes and high level functions expect a javascript {} to be passed as arguments.
   a.
 The HHgHelper object then runs one function per expected argument to process and filter the input